 To develop a mouse asthma model that closely resembles human allergic asthma, Chondrex, Inc. provides purified HDM extracts from both D. farinae and D. pteronyssinus that are ideal for inducing allergic asthma in mice.
-Chondrex, Inc. also provides Anti-House Dust Mite Antibody Assay Kits, Cytokine Detection Assay Kits, and Chemokine Detection Assay Kits that can be used to monitor progression of the model and to determine the effects of any experimental therapeutics.
+Chondrex, Inc. also manufactures Anti-House Dust Mite Antibody Assay Kits, Cytokine Detection Assay Kits, and Chemokine Detection Assay Kits that can be used to monitor progression of your HDM-Induced Asthma Model and to determine the effects of any experimental therapeutics.
 We also provide a Der p10 Detection Assay Kit and a Trypsin Activity Assay Kit to determine the allergen levels and total proteinase activity levels.

 To learn more about the House Dust Mite-Induced Asthma Model, please continue to the Table of Contents below.
 If you have any questions about the model, please contact us at firstname.lastname@example.org.

 House Dust Mite Extract

 |Biotinylated Dust Mite Extract from D. farinae||0.1 mg, lyophilized||3045||199.00|